aksharpatel285/Detector/README.md

 # First you need to run SourceCode/server.py file and then you can detect URL is valid or not.

-# you can find Android Application code inside the
+# you can find Android Application code inside the "Application" folder.
+# you can find Web Application code inside the "website" folder.
+# you can find Python code inside "SourceCode" folder.